PoisotLab/SpeciesDistributionToolkit.jl/docs/src/manual.md

 If you use the package, please cite

 > Poisot, T., Bussières-Fournel, A., Dansereau, G., and Catchen, M. D. (2025).
 A
 > Julia toolkit for species distribution data.
-EcoEvoRxiv. doi:
+EcoEvoRxiv.
 > [10.32942/X2405R](https://ecoevorxiv.org/repository/view/8582/)

 ## Getting started